Care management in aged care

 - Gets to know the person who’s in need of care (and their family)

 - Identifies their individual needs

 - Learns and understands their goals and interests

 - Develops a care plan and arranges services to support the needs of an individual and their carer

 - Adjusts services to meet changing needs

-When is it best to pay privately for case management?
+When is it best to pay privately for care management?

-- When you need case management straight away, for example; recent injury, discharge from hospital, carer stress
+- When you need care management straight away, for example; recent injury, discharge from hospital, carer stress

 - You want a more personalised approach.
 For us, it’s about developing trust and relationships with our clients and their families

 - When you don’t want to go through government assessment processes managed by My Aged Care and Centrelink